In one of Durham's most challenged neighborhoods, these kids are learning the power of positivity

 That's no coincidence.

-For the last two years, her classroom, like all other classrooms at Burton Elementary, has shifted focus.
+For the past two years, her classroom, like all other classrooms at Burton Elementary School, has shifted focus.

-Dr. Ferrell, the school principal, leads by example.
+Dr. Kimberly Ferrell, the school principal, leads by example.

-It was two years ago that Dr. Ferrell, along with 11 other schools inside of Durham Public Schools, implemented the 'Capturing Kids Hearts' framework.
+It was two years ago that Dr. Ferrell, along with 11 other schools inside of Durham Public Schools, implemented the "Capturing Kids Hearts" framework.

 The focus?